 "If you carry your childhood with you, you never become older." - Tom Stoppard

-Back to my day when I played with my ants.
-What struck me in my memory is how I followed every ant being fascinated by them following each other, such that they would create an intelligent chain of ants going to a hidden destination.
-I would also pull out the earth of the cobblestones on the street, which seemed to give me a lot of fun, esp. when little clovers lived there, too.
+Back to the day when I played with my ants.
+What struck me in my memory is how I followed every ant being fascinated by them following each other, creating an intelligent chain of ants going to a hidden destination.
+I would also pull out the earth of the cobblestones on the street, which seemed to give me a lot of fun, esp. since little clovers lived there, too.
 I also remember when there used to be an ice cream truck man.
-During summer, we would impatiently wait for only one sound - the ring bell - to run to our parents asking for a coin and then run as fast as you can to the ice cream man to buy strawberry or vanilla.
+During summer, we would impatiently wait for only one sound - the ring bell - to run to our parents asking for a coin and then run as fast as we could to the ice cream man to buy strawberry or vanilla ice.
 What a peaceful life we had as children living in the village (and now I seem to be a big city girl having lived in Frankfurt and London).

 Why am I telling this story?
 Because I had this childhood memory flashback.
-And what struck me was when I realized that I could only remember this moment because I was so present in that moment!
-Playing with ants, getting dirty with earth, running for an ice cream - it didn`t matter what I did (although I probably enjoyed all the activites), I was fully immersed in what I do.
+And what struck me was when I realized that I was able to remember this moment because I was so present in that moment!
+Playing with ants, getting dirty with earth, running for an ice cream - it didn`t matter what I did (although I probably enjoyed all the activites), I was fully immersed in what I did.
 No analysis-paralysis, no worries, no thoughts.
-Yes, time back then was different and made possible by the lack of devices, but still, growing up we seem to be more aware of what others think of us, we seem to stress about various things in life, and we struggle to be still or do "mundane" things.
-Yes, as adults, we have more responsibility, but we also have a stronger choice to go back to our inner child`s strengths - to just be.
+Yes, time back then was different and made possible by the lack of devices, but still, growing up we seem to suddenly pay more attention to what others think of us, we seem to stress about various things in life, and we struggle to be still or do "mundane" things.
+Yes, as adults, we have more responsibility, but we also have a stronger choice, in this case, for example, to go back to our inner child`s strengths - to just be.
 In this moment.
 Playfully, with curiosity.

 What do you remember from your childhood?
 Let me know by sending an email to firstname.lastname@example.org – I would be very keen to hear your views! :) PS: Subscribe to my Newsletter to stay in touch for any upcoming posts and news :)